PCNOK? What is It, Its Mission, Members & Details

 The PCNOK’s mission is to provide coordinated, quality patient care through the use of information technology and shared resources.

 This collaboration allows for better coordination of services and improved patient outcomes.
-PCNOK members also work together to train new healthcare providers.
+Patient Care Network Oklahoma members also work together to train new healthcare providers.

 This training provides new doctors with the knowledge they need to deliver high-quality patient care.
 In addition, the training helps ensure that patients receive the same level of service from their doctor regardless of where they live in Oklahoma.
-By working together, PCNOK members are able to improve the quality of patient care throughout Oklahoma.
+By working together, members are able to improve the quality of patient care throughout 77 Oklahoma counties.

 The PCNOK system includes a variety of tools to help physicians better coordinate care for their patients.
 These tools include electronic medical records, shared office spaces, telemedicine, and e-prescribing.
 By using these tools, physicians can improve the flow of information between providers and make it easier for patients to receive the best possible care.